DDM-Lab/janus/README.md

 All users are members of the `ddmlab` group which may be useful for easily sharing write access to files that might otherwise be difficult to share.
 In addition, those users who it is anticipated will be working on online experiments, as opposed to simulations, are members of the `www-data` group.

+Please do not share login credentials with others.
+When trouble arises, it really is best if we can track who did what to most expeditiously resolve problems.
+Multiple people masquerading as the same user both step on each other’s feet and confuse things.

 If you are new to Unix, there is a wealth of information about it available online.
 Note that you’ll typically be interacting with Janus from the command line, so you may want to focus on tutorials and so on that concentrate